codeur66/DeepLearning_Python/natural_language_processing/README.md

 * Parameters for the Data pipeline in one file using object serialization.
-* The processing of texts from the movies' reviews named "internal dataset"
+* Language processing of texts from the movies' reviews named "internal dataset"
 * Use of pretrained world embeddings vocabulary, named "external".
 * Use of HDFS